-5 Exercises That May Not Help You Lose Weight
+5 Exercises That Won't Help You Lose Weight

-CrossFit is one of the exercises that will not help you lose weight but that has become very popular in the last few years.
-In fact, if you research it a little bit, you might find a specialized CrossFit gym near you, no matter where you live.
+CrossFit is one of the exercises that won’t help you lose weight but that has become very popular in the last few years.
+In fact, if you look around a little, you might find a specialized CrossFit gym near you, no matter where you live.

 Although this sport is very intense, it’s not good for shedding extra pounds.
-Actually, what you could cause if you practice it without being in shape is a serious injury.
+Actually, what you could cause if you practice it without being in shape is a serious injury, according to an article published in the Orthopaedic Journal of Sports Medicine.

-- In addition, it would be a better idea to start with basic routines and watch your diet to avoid imbalances.
+- Additionally, it’d be a better idea to start with basic routines and watch your diet to avoid imbalances.

 Also read: Zumba: Why Is It So Popular?